 You see, I am a childhood trauma survivor.
-As a result, I live with post-traumatic and dissociative symptoms.
-I am mid-continuum multiple, which means that, though about 20 personalities (also known as alters or insiders) share this body, we can present as one to the outside world.
+As a result, I live with post-traumatic stress and dissociative symptoms.
+I am mid-continuum multiple, which means that, though about 30 personalities (also known as alters or insiders) share this body, we can present as one to the outside world.
 We don’t have a formal diagnosis of a dissociative disorder or (complex) PTSD anymore (we used to), but diagnoses don’t define us.
 Our experiences do.

 The reason we were initially hospitalized was the fact that we couldn’t cope with independent living as a person with multiple disabilities.
 We’re blind, autistic and have mild motor impairments due to a brain injury we sustained shortly after birth.
 That autism diagnosis has been confirmed at least four times, because people constantly doubted it and wanted more evidence.
 Now we hope to finally be taken seriously and treated like the complex person we are.
 In other words, we hope to be treated like we’re a human rather than a set of labels.